Robert Mackenzie Beverley: Career

-Beverley was born into a Quaker family, but in 1836-1837 in the Beaconite Controversy he was one of the figures who followed Isaac Crewdson in resigning from the Society of Friends.
+Beverley was born into a Quaker family, but in 1836-1837, in the Beaconite Controversy, he was one of the figures who followed Isaac Crewdson in resigning from the Society of Friends.
 He was among a number who then joined the Plymouth Brethren.
-As the Quakers did not practise baptism, he was baptised by the Brethren at Oxford in October 1838, Henry Bellenden Bulteel performing the service.
+As the Quakers did not practise baptism, he was baptised by the Brethren at Oxford in October 1838; Henry Bellenden Bulteel performed the service.

-Beverley wrote books, satires and poems mainly on religious themes, but including some on politics, both ecclesiastical and temporal, and with at least one foray into biology in which he attacked the then still new Darwinian theory.
-He also wrote some epic poetry that achieved no lasting acclaim.
-He is mentioned in some other writings of the day, largely in response to his attacks, for example in the Anacalypsis by Godfrey Higgins.
+Beverley wrote books, satires and poems on mostly religious themes, but some on politics, both ecclesiastical and temporal, as well.
+He made at least one foray into biology with an essay in which he attacked the nascent Darwinian theory.
+He also wrote some epic poetry but achieved no lasting acclaim.
+He is mentioned in some other writings of the day; largely in response to his attacks (e.g., in Anacalypsis by Godfrey Higgins).

-In 1833 he published A letter to H.R.H. the Duke of Gloucester, the chancellor of Cambridge at the time, on what he saw as the then corrupt state of the University.
-Much of its content was immoderate to a degree that provoked retaliation and disapproval, including a rebuff from The Times.
+In 1833, he published A letter to H.R.H. the Duke of Gloucester—the Duke of Gloucester was the chancellor of Cambridge at the time—regarding what he believed to be the corrupt state of the university.
+Much of its content was immoderate to a degree that provoked retaliation and disapproving (including a rebuff from The Times).

-Beverley wrote on a range of other subjects, which often were of a controversial nature.
-He died at Scarborough on 3 November 1868.
+Beverley wrote on a range of other subjects that were often of a controversial nature.
+He died in Scarborough on 3 November 1868.

 Evolution

-Beverly was a staunch opponent of Charles Darwin's theory of evolution.
+Beverley was a staunch opponent of Charles Darwin's theory of evolution.
 In 1867, he authored The Darwinian Theory of the Transmutation of Species.
 The book contains criticism of natural selection: